 In the Password field, enter a password of at least 6 characters.
 Up to 64 alphanumeric characters are allowed.
 The device differentiates between upper and lower case.
 The minimum length of the password is specified in the Configuration frame.
-The devic constantly checks the minimum length of the password. ☐ In the Role column, select the access In this example, we select the value of ☐ To activate the user account, mark th e checkbox in the Active column. ☐ Apply the settings temporarily.
-To do The dialog displays the user accounts enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To create the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
+The devic constantly checks the minimum length of the password. □ In the Role column, select the access role.
+In this example, we select the value operator. $\ \square$ To activate the user account, mark the checkbox in the Active column. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+The dialog displays the user accounts that are set up. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To create the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
 In this way, you obtain a higher level of complexity for the password. users password USER SECRET To specify the password SECRET for the user account USER.
 Enter at least 6 characters. users access-role USER operator To assign the access role operator to the user account USER. users enable USER To activate the user account USER. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.